Secrets Overview

 API Keys

 API Keys authenticate requests to the WarpStream control plane.
-WarpStream defines two kinds of API Keys, Application Keys and Agent Keys.
-Both can be found in the WarpStream console in the API Keys sidebar view.
+WarpStream defines three kinds of API Keys, Application Keys, Agent Keys, and Account Keys.
+Application keys and Agent keys are workspace-specific and can be found in the WarpStream console in the API Keys sidebar view.
+Account keys are managed in the Workspaces management view and are only visible to users who have admin access across all workspaces.
+The Workspaces management view is accessed via the dropdown menu on the top-left of the web console.

 Application Keys

-See WarpStream's API reference to learn how to include your Application Key in your API requests.
+See WarpStream's API reference to learn how to include your Account Key or Application Key in your API requests.

 Agent Keys